DataBiosphere/terra-docker/terra-jupyterlab-python/README.md

-# terra-jupyter-python image
+# terra-jupyterlab-python image

-This repo contains the terra-jupyter-python image that is compatible with notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
-For example, use `us.gcr.io/broad-dsp-gcr-public/terra-jupyter-python:{version}` in terra.
+This repo contains the terra-jupyterlab-python image that is compatible with notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
+For example, use `us.gcr.io/broad-dsp-gcr-public/terra-jupyterlab-python:{version}` in terra.

 ## Image contents

-The terra-jupyter-python image extends the [terra-jupyter-base](../terra-jupyter-base) image, supported in this repo.
+The terra-jupyterlab-python image extends the [terra-jupyter-base](../terra-jupyter-base) image, supported in this repo.

 To see the complete contents of this image please see the [Dockerfile](./Dockerfile).